 An adjudicator has an overriding obligation to act fairly and impartially as between the parties, at all stages of the proceedings.

-An adjudicator shall only accept an appointment if he has suitable experience and ability for the case and available time to proceed with the adjudication.
+An adjudicator shall only accept an appointment if he or she has suitable experience and ability to adjudicate the case and available time to proceed with the adjudication.

 An adjudicator shall be faithful to the relationship of trust and confidentiality inherent in that office.

 An adjudicator's fees and expenses must be reasonable taking into account all the circumstances of the case.
-An adjudicator shall disclose and explain the basis of fees and expenses to the parties.
+An adjudicator shall disclose and explain the basis of his or her fees and expenses to the parties.

 Adjudicators may publicise their expertise and experience but shall not actively solicit appointment as adjudicators.